arunvelsriram/sodexwoe/README.md

 # sosucksoh (So-Sucks-Oh!)

-CLI to remove password and service usage (for my privacy) from Mobile and Internet bills before submitting it for reimbursement.
+CLI to remove password and service usage (for my privacy) from Mobile and Internet bills before submitting them for reimbursement.

 I use email as a single source for downloading all bills using filters and labels to avoid logging in to various service provider websites.